-Hi, I’m Leanne.
-I offer sanctuary for wounded souls.
-This is a place for you to set down your pain for a little while, to explore its meaning, and maybe when you pick it up again after listening a little, you’ll find your relationship to it has changed.
+I offer sanctuary for wounded souls, a place for you to set down your pain for a while, to explore its meaning…and maybe when you pick it up again after listening a little, you’ll find your relationship to it has shifted.

 “The inability to be sad when it’s time to be sad … is something that can depress people.
 The antidote for depression is sadness, and it is sadness that must be taught.
 To be heartbroken isn’t a diagnosis.
 It’s a skill.”